Every Homeschool

 10. Primary Arts of Language (IEW)

-Cost: ~$179.
+Cost: see publisher pricing page for current.
 Parent time: 30–45 min daily.
 Reading: Multisensory phonics with storytelling.
 Faith: Secular (authored by Christians).

 Strong language arts foundation that carries into later IEW writing programs.
 Engaging for creative, storytelling kids.
 Best for: families planning to continue with IEW through middle school.